mpv-player/mpv/DOCS/man/input.rst

         Terminate playback if the first file is being played.

 ``loadfile <url> [<flags> [<options>]]``
     Load the given file or URL and play it.
+Technically, this is just a playlist manipulation command (which either replaces the playlist or appends an entry to it).
+Actual file loading happens independently.
+For example, a ``loadfile`` command that replaces the current file with a new one returns before the current file is stopped, and the new file even begins loading.

     Second argument: